SergKrasilnikov/GeoCross/readme.md

-## GeoCross - Drawing of the Geological Cross-Section of the Ejecta Materials on the Moon
+## GeoCross - Geological Cross-Section Mapping of the Ejecta Materials on the Moon
-Planetary Remote Sensing Laboratory / Department of Land Surveying & Geo-Informatics / The Hong Kong Polytechnic University

-in cooperation with

-Laboratory of Comparative Planetology / Vernadsky Institute of Geochemistry and Analytical Chemistry RAS
+Planetary Remote Sensing Laboratory / The Hong Kong Polytechnic University & Laboratory of Comparative Planetology / Vernadsky Institute of Geochemistry and Analytical Chemistry RAS

 ---